100 Years of History

 1950s

-In the post-war economy and baby boom, Union Church and its community continued to grow while facing challenges among governance and pastoral changes.
+In the post-war economy and baby boom, Union Church kept growing while facing challenges among governance and pastoral changes.
 A grade school opened in town, and a new parkway and four-lane bridge increased access to the island.
-Charles Moore became mayor in 1952, and the church had a variety of pastors throughout the decade.
+Trustee Charles Moore became mayor in 1952.

 Pastor R. Mortensen (1951–1954)

-After Shanklin resigned in 1951, R. Mortensen was hired.
+R. Mortensen was hired after Shanklin resigned in 1951.
 He added a vestibule to the front entrance and installed a new heating plant, roof, and siding for about $4,000.
 Three board members died within a short time, presenting issues in the replacement process.
 Appointments and legal advice resulted in rewriting bylaws.
-Mortensen stepped down in 1954, but remained a member.
+Mortensen stepped down in 1954 but remained a member.

 Pastor Albert Runge (July 1954–1955)

-Albert Runge was appointed for the summer of 1954 and agreed to step aside if a candidate desired a Sunday.
-He was ordained in March 1955 as the church explored options for a new parsonage.
+Albert Runge was appointed for the summer of 1954 but agreed to step aside if a candidate desired a Sunday.
+He was ordained in March 1955 as the church explored options for a parsonage.
 Opting for empty lots on 15th Street, it was completed in January for $8,845.
-The vote for Runge split 27-23 amidst issues over invalid ballots and Runge’s qualifications.
+The vote for Runge split 27-23 amidst issues over invalid ballots and his qualifications.

 Pastor William Bentley (January–December 1957)

 William Bentley’s pastorship was described as “controversial.”
-The highlight of his year was a visit from Mr. Saint, the father of one of five martyred missionaries who lost their lives at the hands of the Auca Indians.
+The highlight of his year was a visit from Mr. Saint, the father of one of five martyred missionaries who lost their lives to the Waorani tribe.
 Membership dropped from 77 to 52.
-A variety of pastors filled the gap between him and Albert Morris.

 Pastor Albert Morris (1957-1962)

-Albert Morris and his British wife Lily were well-loved.
+Albert Morris and his wife Lily were well-loved.
 As his successor wrote, “he strongly advised the purchase of two buildings adjacent to the church.
 He was a theologian of stature whose philosophy was tempered with great common sense and an uncanny ability to take the pulse of the times.”
-He passed away in the aftermath of the March storm of 1962, and Lily died a year later.
+He and Lily passed away shortly after the March storm of 1962.

 1960s

 Union Church prevailed through destructive storms and pastoral loss in the tumultuous 1960s.
 In 1964, the church celebrated its 40th anniversary.
-Frank Klein, son of Fred and Irene Klein, was mayor.
+Frank Klein, son of Fred and Irene, was mayor.

 Pastor William Magsam (1962–1967)